Embroidermodder/website/emrm/index.rst

 \subsection{From early alpha to beta}

 \begin{itemize}
-\item Up and Down keys cycle thru commands in the command prompt.
+#.
+Up and Down keys cycle thru commands in the command prompt.
 \end{itemize}

 \section{Online Viewer and Converter}